alkhrom/Git-demo2/index.md

 UTF-8 encoded text files are less in size (hence, take less time to  transmit) with almost all languages except (not necessarily) for Asian hieroglyphics.
 UTF-16 seems much less robust to loss of data, specifically of odd number of bytes; should this happen, it garbles all the following text (whereas with UTF-8 it causes a loss of only one symbol).

-On the other hand, UTF-16 historically comes from USC-2 (a fixed-width two-byte encoding schemeoutdated now), which in its turn was an extension on ASCII approach onto two bytes instead of one.
-At that time UTF-8 didn't even exist, so contemporary
+On the other hand, UTF-16 historically comes from USC-2 (a fixed-width two-byte encoding scheme, outdated now), which in its turn was an extension on ASCII approach onto two bytes instead of one.
+At that time UTF-8 didn't even exist, so contemporary software inventions, such as Win32 API